 Try to nurse your baby when milk supply is high- maybe in the night or early in the morning.
 Try offering the breast for comfort when the baby is asleep or full.

 Some babies nurse better if they are fed with an ounce of formula to take that “edge” off their hunger.
 Babies then latch on to fill the rest of their empty tummies.

 What is the Success Rate of Relactation?

 Studies suggest that with proper support, mothers can partially or even fully relactate and make breastfeeding successful again.
-Success rate ranges from 75%- 98%, however, the rate of success depends from case to case.
+The success rate ranges from 75%- 98%.
+However, the rate of success depends from case to case.
 In most successful cases, mothers had taken proper guidance and support before embarking on the process.